Banner Health

 What is an ectopic pregnancy?

-When a sperm fertilizes an egg, it creates a fertilized egg or zygote.
-In a healthy pregnancy, a fertilized egg travels down the fallopian tube to the uterus, where it implants (attaches) and grows.
+In a healthy pregnancy, a fertilized egg travels through the fallopian tube to the uterus, where it implants and grows.

-In an ectopic pregnancy, the egg gets stuck in the fallopian tube or another part of the body.
-The most common location is the fallopian tube, but it can occur in the ovary, cervix or abdomen (stomach cavity).
+In an ectopic pregnancy, the egg implants outside the uterus.
+The most common location is the fallopian tube, but it can also occur in the ovary, cervix or abdominal cavity.

 Causes and risk factors of ectopic pregnancy